testcontainers/testcontainers-java/docs/modules/databases/mssqlserver.md

 ```

 !!! warning "EULA Acceptance"
     Due to licencing restrictions you are required to accept an EULA for this container image.
 To indicate that you accept the MS SQL Server image EULA, Please place a file at the root of the classpath named `container-license-acceptance.txt`, e.g. at `src/test/resources/container-license-acceptance.txt`.
-This file should contain the line: `mcr.microsoft.com/mssql/server:latest`
+This file should contain the line: `mcr.microsoft.com/mssql/server:latest`.

+    Please see the [`microsoft-mssql-server` image documentation](https://hub.docker.com/_/microsoft-mssql-server#environment-variables) for a link to the EULA document.

 ## Adding this module to your project dependencies